tarekziade/blog/entries/application-entry-points.rst

 We had a web summit at Pycon last Thursday and a few discussions next on that **Python application package** idea.
-I had conversations myself with a bunch of different people, trying to understand what they were at and what were their goal in this.
+I had conversations myself with a bunch of different people, trying to understand where they were at and what were their goals in this.

 If you want to know what it is all about, read Ian blog's here: http://blog.ianbicking.org/2012/02/29/python-application-package